-18.1 The Complaint Secretary will convene an Appeal Panel of 3 individuals drawn from a pool of persons independent of the Preliminary Investigation Board and Disciplinary Board maintained for purposes of appeals.
-The Complaint Secretary will identify a Chair of the Appeal Panel.

-- 18.2 When convening the Appeal Panel the Complaint Secretary will inform proposed members of the Appeal Panel of the identity of the member and any relevant witnesses in order that the proposed members of the Appeal Panel can consider whether there are any conflicts of interest affecting their eligibility to be on the Appeal Panel. - 18.3 Any meeting or hearing of the Appeal Panel may take place through any mode of simultaneous communication including telephone and/or video conferencing provided that each person at the meeting or hearing is able to hear every other person. - 18.4 The Complaint Secretary will appoint a person to keep of note of any Appeal Panel hearing. - 18.5 The Appeal Panel may appoint a legal assessor to provide it with advice in connection with the allegation and the hearing.
+- 18.1.2.
+In respect of an Appeal Panel, contact at least three other Professional Engineering Institutions to ask their President to nominate at least two individuals suitable to be on an Appeal Panel.
+The nominated individuals will form the pool of persons.
+The Complaint Secretary will select three individuals from the pool of persons to form the Appeal Panel.
+The Complaint Secretary will identify one of the three to be the Chair of the Appeal Panel. - 18.2.
+When appointing the Independent Reviewer or convening the Appeal Panel, the Complaint Secretary will inform the selected individuals of the identity of the member and any relevant witnesses in order that the proposed Independent Reviewer or members of the Appeal Panel (as applicable) can consider whether there are any conflicts of interest affecting their eligibility to act in the role. - 18.3.
+Any meeting or hearing of the Appeal Panel may take place through any mode of simultaneous communication including telephone and/or video conferencing provided that each person at the meeting or hearing is able to hear every other person. - 18.4.
+The Complaint Secretary will appoint a person to keep note of any Appeal Panel hearing. - 18.5.
+The Independent Reviewer or Appeal Panel may request a legal assessor to provide it with advice in connection with the appeal.